webdriverio/webdriverio/website/docs/VisualTesting.md

 -   block out custom regions and even automatically exclude a status and or toolbars (mobile only) during a comparison
 -   increase the element dimensions screenshots
 -   use different comparison methods
--   You can now verify how your website will support tabbing with your keyboard, see also here @TODO
+-   You can now verify how your website will support tabbing with your keyboard, see also [Tabbing through a website](#tabbing-through-a-website)
--   and much more, see the options here @TODO
+-   and much more, see the [service](./visual-testing/service-options) and [method](./visual-testing/method-options) options

 The service is a lightweight module to retrieve the needed data and screenshots for all browsers/devices.
 The comparison power comes from [ResembleJS](https://github.com/Huddle/Resemble.js).
 If you want to compare images online you can check the [online tool](http://rsmbl.github.io/Resemble.js/).